Skip to content

 There are a few ways to download BLIS.
 We list the most common four ways below.
 We highly recommend using either Option 1 or 2.
 Otherwise, we recommend Option 3 (over Option 4) so your compiler can perform optimizations specific to your hardware.

 1. Download a source repository with git clone.
 Generally speaking, we prefer using git clone to clone a git repository.
-Having a repository allows the user to periodically pull in the latest changes and quickly rebuild BLIS whenever they wish.
-Also, implicit in cloning a repository is that the repository defaults to using the master branch, which contains the latest "stable" commits since the most recent release.
-(This is in contrast to Option 3 in which the user is opting for code that may be slightly out of date.)
+Having a repository allows the user to periodically pull in the latest changes, try out release candidates when they become available, switch to older versions easily, and quickly rebuild BLIS whenever they wish.
+(Note that implicit in cloning a repository is that the repository defaults to using the master branch, which, as of 1.0, is considered akin to a development branch and likely contains improvements since the most recent release.)

 In order to clone a git repository of BLIS, please obtain a repository URL by clicking on the green button above the file/directory listing near the top of this page (as rendered by GitHub).
 Generally speaking, it will amount to executing the following command in your terminal shell: